MicrosoftDocs/win32/desktop-src/WmiSdk/swbemobject-path-.md

 ---
-Description: 'The Path\_ property of the SWbemObject object returns an SWbemObjectPath object that represents the object path of the current class or instance.
-This property can be passed as a parameter to methods that require an object path.'
+Description: The Path\_ property of the SWbemObject object returns an SWbemObjectPath object that represents the object path of the current class or instance.
+This property can be passed as a parameter to methods that require an object path.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '85a55159-5f10-49b5-bc37-39d7b4dfccd7'
+ms.assetid: 85a55159-5f10-49b5-bc37-39d7b4dfccd7
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemObject.Path\_ property'
+title: SWbemObject.Path\_ property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemObject.Path\_ property